Aeroluna/LunaCoopMod/README.md

 I don't see why you wouldn't want this autocasting.

-- Changed Dusk Wing's Cloaking Field to grant +2 range, similar to the Banshee's Cloaking Field.
+- Buffed Dusk Wing's Cloaking Field to grant +2 range, similar to the Banshee's Cloaking Field.
-- Changed Hyperion to be affected Mech Attack Speed mastery.
+- Buffed Hyperion to be affected Mech Attack Speed mastery.
-- Changed Dusk Wing to be affected Mech Attack Speed mastery.
+- Buffed Dusk Wing to be affected Mech Attack Speed mastery.

 Added parity with non-calldown variants.
 Those are proud mech units, let them be buffed by mech attack speed!